 Canine behavior fascinates Grisha and she is highly motivated to help improve our techniques for rehabilitating and training dogs.
 Her professional interest in dog reactivity, along with the need to find an efficient rehabilitation technique that would work with her own dog's fear issues, led Grisha to develop BAT.

-Grisha has also recently gotten interested in singing and writing music, including her song about BAT, posted below.
+Grisha has also recently gotten interested in singing and writing music, including her song about BAT, posted below (2018).
 Click here for more information about Grisha's music.

-Media: Please click on the images above for high-resolution photographs.
-Please also visit Grisha's new media press kit.
+Media and PHOTOS: Please click on the images on this page for high-resolution photographs.
+Please also visit Grisha's media press kit.